Athletics Australia is delighted to offer its Sporting Schools program to children of all abilities across Australia’s

 The Athletics Australia Products

-IAAF Kids’ Athletics is a highly engaging program delivered in three skill levels - beginner, intermediate and advanced - to cover all age groups at primary school.
+IAAF Kids’ Athletics is a highly engaging participation based program delivered in three skill levels - beginner, intermediate and advanced - to cover all age groups at primary school.
 The program is fully aligned with all relevant school curriculum competencies.
 There are resources available for teachers delivering the programs including a manual for each skill level.

 Teachers and coaches are our assets